Now Hiring: Education and Engagement Internship

 Salary and Additional Information

-This is a paid position with no additional benefits.
-Interns will have the opportunity to seek additional summer employment in Provincetown should they wish.
-The salary is $19/hour for a total commitment of approximately 200 hours.
-Hourly commitment per week and number of weeks negotiable.
+This is a part-time paid position with no additional benefits.
+With a two-day per week schedule, interns will have the opportunity to seek additional summer employment should they wish.
+The salary is $19/hour for a total commitment of approximately 200 hours (spread over 10 weeks, this will be 20 hours/week).

-Since this internship works across multiple departments, you will be working alongside all our staff, but interns will directly report to Curator of Museum Education Ruby T, Curator of Community Education Grace Emmet, and Collections Manager & Registrar Madeleine Larson.
-Get to know us more here.
+Since this internship works across multiple departments, you will be working alongside all our staff, but interns will directly report to Curator of Museum Education Milisa Moses, Curator of Community Education Grace Emmet, and Collections Manager & Registrar Madeleine Larson.
+Get to know us more here: paam.org/about/paam/staff/.

 PAAM welcomes and encourages individuals of all backgrounds to apply, specifically those who have been historically underrepresented in careers related to museums and art education based on race, ethnicity, gender, sexual orientation, religion, economic status, ability, immigration status, spoken languages, and more.